wilsonliaows/docs/_docs/docusign-docs.markdown

 ### Docusign connection
 The Docusign connector uses HTTP Header authentication to authenticate to Docusign.
 Learn more about it [here](https://www.docusign.com/p/APIGuide/Content/Introduction+Changes/Authentication.htm).

-To connect, simply fill up the fields as shown in the image.
+To connect, simply fill up the fields the given fields.
 ![Docusign Permission](/_uploads/docusign_permission.png)